-We have in the past received, and may in the future receive, notices of claims of infringement, misappropriation or misuse of other parties' proprietary rights, such as the Deep Green Wireless Litigation described in Part II, Item 1 (Legal Proceedings).
-Notwithstanding their merits, accusations and lawsuits like these often require significant time and expense to defend, may negatively affect customer relationships, may divert management's attention away from other aspects of our operations and, upon resolution, may have a material adverse effect on our business, results of operations, financial condition and cash flows.
+We have in the past received, and may in the future receive, notices of claims of infringement, misappropriation or misuse of other parties' proprietary rights, such as the Deep Green Wireless Litigation described in "Note 5: Commitments and Contingencies" in the notes to consolidated condensed financial statements in this Form 10-Q. Notwithstanding their merits, accusations and lawsuits like these often require significant time and expense to defend, may negatively affect customer relationships, may divert management's attention away from other aspects of our operations and, upon resolution, may have a material adverse effect on our business, results of operations, financial condition and cash flows.

-Certain technology necessary for us to provide our services may, in fact, be patented by other parties either now or in the future.
+Certain technology necessary for us to provide our servi ces may, in fact, be patented by other parties either now or in the future.
 If such technology were validly patented by another person, we would have to negotiate a license for the use of that technology.
 We may not be able to negotiate such a license at a price that is acceptable to us or at all.
-The existence of such a patent, or our inability to negotiate a license for any such technology on acceptable terms, could force us to cease using the technology and cease offering products and services incorporating the technology, which could materially and adversely affect our business and results of operations.
+The existence of such a patent, or our inability to negotiate a license for any such technology on acceptable terms, could force us to cease using the technology and cease offering products and services incorporat ing the technology, which could materially and adversely affect our business and results of operations.